-One panelist lowered their scores for the indicator encompassing civic groups, trade unions, and religious organizations.
+Sydorenko lowered his scores for the indicator now encompassing civic groups, trade unions, and religious organizations.
 Rather than counteracting disinformation, some religious groups are often the source of myths.
-A panelist emphasized that regional activists reported an increase of phony CSOs, dependent on politicians or even authorities.
-Another panelist pointed to NUJU, which is a huge membership organization.
+Velychko emphasized that regional activists reported an increase of phony CSOs, dependent on politicians or even authorities.
+Bolshakova pointed to NUJU, which is a huge membership organization.
 Its management shifted to translate messages of certain political forces on behalf of the public.

-One panelist added that Ukraine has many examples of CSOs founded by politicians to protect interests.
+Zakusylo added that Ukraine has many examples of CSOs founded by politicians to protect their interests.
 For instance, Medvedchuk leads the pro-Russian movement Ukrainskiy Vybir (Ukraine's Choice), which peddles Kremlin propaganda.
-Panelists also gave examples of CSOs that have spread fake news or unreliable data.
-Most government actors do not disseminate misinformation - except pro-Russian elements, which spread falsehoods over local elections, or the threat of US biological labs in Ukraine.
-In fact, these labs monitor the destruction of biological weapons and conduct innocent research, according to a panelist.
+Panelists also gave a few examples of CSOs that have spread fake news or shared unreliable data.

+Most government actors do not

+disseminate misinformation - except pro-Russian elements, which spread falsehoods over local elections, or the threat of US biological labs in Ukraine.
+In fact, these labs monitor the destruction of biological weapons and conduct innocent research, according to Romanenko.